 Keep in mind, you shouldn’t include development costs associated with the old training because those costs have already been paid; you're not getting that money back by switching to new training.

-Up Next: An Intro to Distributed Learning
+Up Next: An Intro to Blended Learning

 Now that you know the basics of learning evaluation, it's time to explore the world of blended learning (i.e. learning that happens everywhere) and what they mean in practice.
 And be sure to sign up for Watershed Insights to have the latest news and updates delivered straight to your inbox.